 - High Rise staff monitor the Sensory and Quiet rooms, however they do not take responsibility for the supervision of guests.
-The Sensory Co-ordinator can assist in supporting guests to have the best experience within the room.

 - High Rise reserves the right to refuse entry, or ask any persons to leave in the interests of safety for all guest